akhmadshin/next-query-glue/README.md

 # next-query-glue

-> Tiny (1.4kb) library that allows you to patently execute route-data requests within next.js pages router.
+> Tiny (1.4kb) library that allows you to patently execute getServerSideProps requests on soft navigation.

 ## Installation